 As a Catholic School, Christ the King’ Catholic Voluntary Academy’s teaching of Religious Education does not follow the same programme as other state schools.
-Instead, our R.E. teaching is assessed by the Diocese of Nottingham and our programme allows for deeper study of the Catholic Church.
+Instead, our R.E. teaching is assessed in line with Diocesan expectations and our programme allows for deeper study of the Catholic Church.

 Key Stage 3

 Throughout Key stage 3 pupils study the Nature of God, the Mass, the Person Jesus, prayer, miracles, discipleship, moral issues, the sacraments, the church community and world religions.
-All units are assessed in line with the Curriculum Directory levels of attainment within the Nottingham Diocese.
+All units are assessed in line with the Curriculum Directory Religious Education Levels of Attainment within the Nottingham Diocese.

 Key Stage 4

 All of our students are entered for GCSE in Religious Studies.
 We follow the Eduqas RS GCSE Specification B studying Catholic Christianity and Judaism.
 Assessment is through the completion of three exam papers, with the possibility of achieving a level 1-9.
 For further information contact the RE Department.